Doridian/foxIngress/README.md

 a set of backends on a consul server, which is assumed to be running on 127.0.0.1:8500.
 The key for the set is `protocall/domain/ i.e. https/test.example.com for https://test.example.com`

-A backend is then selected at random from the list that was supplied by redis, and the whole client connection is sent down to the appropriate port on that backend.
-The proxy will keep proxying data back and forth until one of the endpoints closes the connection.

 MIT licensed, in case you're crazy enough to want to use it for something :-)